Introducing: Lightroom CC, Lightroom Classic CC and More

 Precise Selections with New Range Masking Tools

 While it was no small feat to carve out the foundation of making these performance gains, we know we still have a lot of work ahead. .
-For instance, we are working to optimise the performance of higher powered processing systems and higher resolution monitors.
+For instance, we are working to optimize the performance of higher powered processing systems and higher resolution monitors.
 At the same time, we will continue to provide new image editing features that will help you pack more of a punch in a shorter period of time so that you can focus on what you love to do—taking incredible, awe-inspiring images.

 What’s New in the Lightroom CC Ecosystem